 Regular dental cleanings brush oral problems away

 Looking great is never complete without a beautiful smile.
-A smile is made more beautiful with pearly white teeth.
-Thus, it becomes important to make periodic dental appointments.
+If you want to keep a smile with beautiful pearly white teeth, it is important to make periodic dental appointments.

 What are regular dental cleanings?